St. Francis High School (St. Francis, Wisconsin): Football

 In 1994, St. Francis football had its first conference winning season since 1985.
 Since then, they have had 14 winning seasons, 12 playoff appearances, two conference championships and once finished as a state runner-up.
 As of the end of the 2007 season, the St. Francis Mariner football team has enjoyed eight consecutive playoff appearances, including a runner-up finish in the 2004 WIAA Division 4 Championship.
 The 2004 team was coached by SFHS alumnus Doug Sarver, who served as the team's head coach for 29 seasons and has been inducted into the Wisconsin Football Coaches Association Hall of Fame.

+In 2019, Jeff Wallack was hired as the next head coach at SFHS-Wallack is the overall 7th head coach in the program's 64 year history.
+During Wallack's tenure, the Mariners have qualified for the WIAA playoffs 5 times.

+With the start of the 2025 season, the school improved their athletic facilities that included new stadium turf and rebranding the field as "Alumni Stadium" and in honor of Doug Sarver, renamed the field to "Sarver Field".